 Inventories are initially measured at cost.
 Subsequently, inventories are stated at the lower of cost and net realizable value (NRV).
 The costs of inventories are calculated using weighted average method.
 Costs comprise direct materials and when applicable, direct labor costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
-NRV represents the estimated selling price less all estimated costs of completion and costs necessary to make the sale.
+NRV represents the estimated selling price less estimated costs of completion and costs necessary to make the sale.

 When the NRV of the inventories is lower than the cost, the Group provides for an allowance for the decline in the value of the inventory and recognizes the write-down as an expense in profit or loss.
-The amount of any reversal of any write-down of inventories, arising from an increase in NRV, is recognized as part of other income or charges in the consolidated statement of comprehensive income.
+The amount of any reversal of any write-down of inventories, arising from an increase in NRV, is recognized as part of other income or charges in the consolidated statements of comprehensive income.

-When inventories are sold, the carrying amount of those inventories is recognized as an expense in the period in which the related revenue is recognized.
+When inventories are sold, the carrying amount of those inventories is recognized as an expense in the period when the related revenue is recognized and the related allowance for impairment is reversed.